imagekit-developer/imagekit-nodejs/README.md

 Update parameters associated with the file as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/update-file-details).
 The first argument to the `updateFileDetails` method is the file ID, and the second argument is an object with the parameters to be updated.

-Note: If the second parameter, an object with properties to be updated, includes `publish`, all other properties will be ignored.
+Note: If `publish` is included in the update options, no other parameters are allowed.
+If any are present, an error will be returned: `Your request cannot contain any other parameters when publish is present`.

 ```js
 // Using Callback Function